 As well as talking to lots of established business owners, start-up company office holders and would be entrepreneurs we got to do what we love to do- talking about OTS Solicitors and the business of law including:

-• Our HR support services - providing bespoke training on employment law and indefinite Leave to remain to HR departments to make sure companies are up to date with the law and have adequate compliance procedures in place;
+• Our HR support services - providing bespoke training on employment law and immigration law to HR departments to make sure companies are up to date with the law and have adequate compliance procedures in place;

 • Our employer legal services - providing commercially driven solutions-based advice on all aspects of employment law for employers;